masternotions/masternotions.github.io/predator-part-1.md

 Herr DomMascHry31, as he REQUIRED to be called, brought in other actors from the production company.
 RZ saw Greenwald dressed as an SS general, the Nazi paramilitaries.
 The sessions of Sadomasochism, Blasphemy and other horrors, lasted uninterrupted five hours.

-Accordingly, totally in agreement with RZ, it is not convenient for the reader to know the details, that would be purely cheap sensationalism about the nefarious identity; a subject treated as a hero by those who do not know him and did not suffer in his hands the sick and criminal sexuality of those who have defended Nazis with tooth and nail ... and for free, bearing the procedural costs himself.
+Accordingly, totally in agreement with RZ, it is not convenient for the reader to know the details, that would be purely cheap sensationalism about the nefarious identity; __a subject treated as a hero by those who do not know him and did not suffer in his hands the sick and criminal sexuality of those who have defended Nazis__ with tooth and nail... and for free, bearing the procedural costs himself.

 Pro bono!